Paula White-Cain: Donald Trump

 White became a personal minister to Donald Trump after he watched her television show.
 White said he first contacted her by telephone in 2002.
 Trump brought White to Atlantic City on multiple occasions for private Bible studies and has appeared on her television show.
 In June 2016, White was credited by evangelical leader James Dobson with having converted Trump to Christianity.
 White was part of Trump's Evangelical Advisory Board during his 2016 campaign for president, and she provided the invocation prayer during Trump's inauguration ceremony.
 White is the first female clergy member to deliver an inaugural invocation.

 Beginning in June 2016, White served as one of Trump's spiritual advisors.
 Following Trump's 2016 election, White held various prayer circles with him in the White House.

 In 2019, Trump appointed White to an advisory role at the White House's Center for Faith and Opportunity Initiative.

-In 2020, White delivered the opening remarks for a National Day of Prayer ceremony.

 White supported Trump in his 2020 reelection campaign, delivering a prayer at his June 2020 campaign launch event.
 White warned that "Christians that don't support President Trump will have to answer to God."
 One day after the election, when election results showed Trump was losing to Joe Biden, White appeared at a live-streamed prayer service in which she spoke in tongues and repeatedly called on "angelic reinforcement" from angels from Africa and South America to secure Trump's reelection.
 The clip went viral across the Internet, with some people expressing outrage at White.

 On January 6, 2021, at the pro-Trump rally that preceded the attack on the U.S. Capitol, White offered an opening prayer before Trump's speech.

 On February 6, 2025, shortly after his second inauguration, Trump announced the creation of a White House Faith Office with White as its leader.
-The appointment of White to lead the White House Faith Office drew criticism from some Christian leaders, including conservative evangelicals.
+The appointment of White to lead the White House Faith Office drew criticism from some Christian leaders, conservative evangelicals, and conservative anchor Tucker Carlson.

+In April 2026, at an Easter lunch event with Trump, White caused controversy when comparing Trump to Jesus Christ, saying: “Mr President, no one has paid the price like you have paid the price.
+It almost cost you your life.
+You were betrayed and arrested and falsely accused.
+It’s a familiar pattern that our lord and savior showed us”.
+White's statement was criticised as being blasphemous by a number of Christians, particularly as her statement was made during an event celebrating Easter.